Heaven Knows (Robert Plant song)

-"Heaven Knows" is a rock song performed by the English rock singer Robert Plant.
-It was the first single to be released from his fourth solo studio album Now and Zen (1988).
-It reached number 33 on the UK singles chart and number 1 on the Billboard Album Rock Tracks chart.
-It was Plant's third number-one rock song, following 1983's "Other Arms" and 1985's "Little by Little."
+"Heaven Knows" is a song by the English rock singer Robert Plant, written by Phil Johnstone and David Barratt.
+It was released on 18 January 1988, by Es Paranza Records as the first single from his fourth solo studio album, Now and Zen (1988).
+It reached No. 33 on the UK singles chart and No. 1 on the US Billboard Album Rock Tracks chart, becoming Plant's third number one on this chart, following 1983's "Other Arms" and 1985's "Little by Little".

-The song was written by keyboardists Phil Johnstone (who also co-produced Now and Zen) and David Barratt.

 Plant's former Led Zeppelin bandmate Jimmy Page played the guitar solo on the song.